Our Members

 Postdoctoral Research Scholar

-Agata has a longstanding interest in dissecting the molecular mechanisms of hematopoiesis and immunity.
-For her MSc, she elucidated the impact of glucocorticoids (GC) on human hematopoietic stem and progenitor cells.
-For her PhD, she studied the role of intracellular pathways downstream of type I and II interferons, dissecting roles of the critical GAF, ISGF3 and IRF1 complexes in time-dependent IFNalpha- and gamma-activated transcriptional responses to understand target genes and modules, as well as both convergent and distinct roles of type I and II interferons.
+Agata is interested in understanding the molecular mechanisms underlying hematopoiesis and immunity, with the goal of translating these findings into new therapeutic approaches.
+For her MSc, she studied the effects of glucocorticoids on human hematopoietic stem and progenitor cells.
+During her PhD, she investigated intracellular signaling downstream of type I and II interferons, focusing on how the GAF, ISGF3 and IRF1 complexes shape transcriptional responses over time and define both shared and distinct functions of IFN-alpha and IFN-gamma.

-In her free time, she enjoys birdwatching, swimming, cycling and playing board and video games.
+In her free time, she enjoys birdwatching, swimming, cycling, pickleball, and board and video games.

 Contact: a.sekrecka[at]stanford[dot]edu